Lenovo has taken ChromeOS to another level: we now have tablets as Chromebooks.

 As a kind of a computer, you might want to get onto Zoom calls using this device.
 While the Lenovo Chromebook Duet is not the best in terms of camera, the 2MP front camera works surprisingly well.

 It also has an 8MP camera at the rear.
-While this might seem too small, who would actually use a 10.1 inches device out for a photo-shoot?
+While this might seem too small, who would take out a 10.1 inches device for a photo-shoot?

-The important fact is that your face doesn’t get distorted in Zoom calls, and it’s actually better than most low-end laptops.
+The important fact is that your face doesn’t get distorted in Zoom calls, and it’s better than the camera found on most low-end laptops.

 It is very unlikely that you’re buying the Lenovo Chromebook Duet to replace your standard speakers, but it’s great to have a reliable speaker that can break through the noise in a normal party.